smussenden/2019-baltimore-climate-health-project-data-repo/documentation/Heat-Inequality/Heat-Inequality-Analysis.md

 #### Explanation \[cq\]

-Over an 11-day period in July 2019 – July 12 to July 22 – each day
+Over an 11-day period in July 2019 – July 12 through July 22 – each day
 during that stretch had a maximum temperature of at least 90 degrees F and maximum heat index values of at least 92 degrees F. This was measured at a National Weather Service monitoring station located in the